 A fully rated system is one that has all the individual OCPD individual interrupting ratings equal to or greater than the available short-circuit current at their line terminals per 110.9.
 Fully rated systems can be protected by all fuses, all circuit breakers, or fuse/circuit breaker combinations.
 The interrupting rating is required by 240.60(C) to be marked on the branch circuit fuse (unless its interrupting rating is 10 kA).
 The interrupting rating is required by 240.83(C) to be marked on the branch circuit breaker (unless its interrupting rating is 5 kA).
-In this section, "individual" or "stand-alone" interrupting rating is used to denote the fuses's or circuit breaker's interrupting rating.
-It's the "individual" or "stand-alone" interrupting rating that is marked on a fuse or circuit breaker (see Figure 7.6.a).
-A major advantage with modern current-limiting fuses is that they have 200 kA or 300 kA interrupting ratings that can protect against virtually any fault current level.
+In this section, "individual" or "stand-alone" interrupting rating.
+It's the "individual" or "stand-alone" interrupting rating.
+It's the "individual" or set is that they have 200 kA or 300 kA interrupting rating stat can protect against virtually any fault current level.